 02 of 04

 The next category that is used to determine the grade of a Mint State coin is the quality of the strike.
 A well-struck coin from new coin dies will exhibit the most delicate details of the design in all areas on the coin.
 A poorly struck coin will be missing details in the highest regions of the design or have mushy design characteristics across the entire surface.
 Additionally, poorly struck coins also exhibit week rims around the edge of the coin.
+Be careful not to confuse a poorly struck uncirculated coin with a coin that is missing details because of circulation wear.

 The following two variables determine the quality of the strike: